Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/README.md

 - **Data Collection**: I collected movie data from TMDB Movies Dataset 2024 on Kaggle.
 - **Data Cleaning and Preprocessing**: I handled missing values using **Python's Pandas** library, dropping inconsistent and missing values, also some missing values were sourced from trusted and verified web sources and manually plugged in.
 Duplicate entries were removed and columns containing irrelevant information removed, data was also filtered to contain only information that fit within the scope of the analysis.
 The Python code is available in the attached file, *[(Data Cleaning file.ipynb) Profit Drivers and Trends in the US and UK-Film Industry 2010-2023.ipynb](https://github.com/Micahnd/Profit-Drivers-and-Trends-in-the-US-and-UK-Film-Industry-2010-2023/blob/main/(Data%20Cleaning%20file.ipynb)%20Profit%20Drivers%20and%20Trends%20in%20the%20US%20and%20UK-Film%20Industry%202010-2023.ipynb)*
-- **Data Transformation and Feature Engineering**: Using **Power Bi**, I created new bridge tables to establish relationship between different factors in the data, calculated Correlation Coefficients and created an average profit column using the Power BI measure
+- **Data Transformation and Feature Engineering**: Using **Power Bi**, I created new bridge tables to establish relationship between different factors in the dataframe and to sort different movies into specific Production Companies and Genres as provided by the data, created a Parent Company Column to group related Companies, calculated Correlation Coefficients and created an average profit column using the Power BI measure
 ```Power BI
 Average Net Profit =
 AVERAGE('Movies Main Table'[Revenue(USD)]) - AVERAGE('Movies Main Table'[Production Budget(USD)])